hyvor/laravel-filterq/README.md

 `FilterQ` is a [Laravel Facade](https://laravel.com/docs/8.x/facades), so you can start with any method you like.
 The last method must be `addWhere()`.

+Let's learn step by step.

 ### 1. Setting the FilterQ Expression and Builder

+In most cases, you will get a single input in your API endpoints as the FilterQ expression.
+Therefore, here's an example with a controller.

 ```php